abdoun/Authors-example/README.md

 # Authors-example

-Rest Api by using Lumen 7 from Laravel
+Rest Api by using Laravel lumen 7 under php 7.2
 - authentication by email and password
 - crud function for authors